Klaviyo

-Klaviyo is an American technology company that provides a marketing automation platform, used primarily for email marketing and SMS marketing.
+Klaviyo is an international SaaS technology company headquartered in Boston, Massachusetts, that provides an omnichannel, customer relationship management (CRM) platform with agentic AI features.
+The platform is used by B2C brands for email marketing, SMS marketing, WhatsApp business management, mobile push notifications, and social media marketing, as well as customer service automation and data management.

-The company is headquartered in Boston, Massachusetts, United States.
-A majority of the approximately 143,000 merchants who use Klaviyo's software are e-commerce sellers who host their offerings on Shopify.
+A majority of the approximately 196,000 merchants who use Klaviyo's software are e-commerce sellers who host their offerings on Shopify, Woocommerce and Prestashop.

 History

 The company was founded in 2013 by Andrew Bialecki and Ed Hallen.
 Both Bialecki and Hallen had previously worked at Applied Predictive Technologies.

 In August 2022, e-commerce company Shopify announced it was making Klaviyo the recommended email solution partner for its Shopify Plus merchant platform, with a strategic investment into the company.

 In November 2022, Klaviyo announced its first acquisition, code development firm Napkin.io.

 In April 2023, Klaviyo filed for an initial public offering (IPO) for a listing at the New York Stock Exchange.
 In September, the company went public, raising $576 million in the IPO at a $9.2 billion valuation.